sayjeyhi/whats-new/Typescript.md

 ---

 # TypeScript features
-> Main features release for TypeScript since version 4
+> Main features released for TypeScript since version 4

 TypeScript main features on each release are listed below, click on each version title to see the features.